MPdeM/food_access/README.md

 ### Model to Predict county locations

-The correlations will be used to scale each relevent variable value using mask to aply weigths according to a pre-defined criteria of relevance*.
+The correlations will be used to scale each relevent variable value using mask to apply weigths according to a pre-defined criteria of relevance*.
 In this case I focused on the variables that had an strong relatioship with prevalence of diabetes/obesity.
 I used bining to assign an score based on the quantile distributions.
 Every county will have assigned a risk score ['lowest (<6)', 'low (6-10)', 'high (10-12)', 'highest (12-15)'].